 - (a) MOTION.
-A motion for a preliminary injunction: - (1) must include "Preliminary Injunction" in the title but otherwise must comply with the requirements of Local Rule 6.01(a) and (b) but include "Preliminary Injunction" in the title and - (2) must include as an attachment each paper on which the movant relies. - (b) NOTICE.
+A motion for a preliminary injunction: - (1) must include "Preliminary Injunction" in the title but otherwise must comply with Local Rule 6.01(a) and (b) and - (2) must include as an attachment each paper on which the movant relies. - (b) NOTICE.
 The movant must notify each affected party as soon as practical unless the movant establishes by clear and convincing evidence an extraordinary circumstance not requiring notice. - (c) RESPONSE.
-A party opposing the motion must respond to the motion within seven days after notice of the motion or seven days before the hearing, whichever is later.
-The response must include in the response a legal memorandum and each paper on which the party relies. - (d) AMENDMENT.
+A party opposing the motion must include in the response a legal memorandum and each paper on which the party relies. - (d) AMENDMENT.
 No party may amend a motion or response without leave.
 A motion requesting leave must not include the proposed amendment.